arjun-901/arjun-901/README.md

 ### 👨‍💻 About Me

+### 👨‍💻 About Me

 * 🎓 BCA Final Year Student
-* 💻 I build scalable full stack web applications
+* 💻 I build scalable full stack web applications using MERN stack
+* ☁️ Hands-on experience with AWS (deployment & cloud services)
 * 🚀 Currently working on real-world projects
+* ⚡ Strong understanding of REST APIs & backend architecture
+* 🔧 Experience with Git, Postman & Linux environment
-* 🤝 Open to collaboration
+* 🤝 Open to collaboration on real-world and startup projects
-* 📈 Always learning new technologies
+* 📈 Continuously learning new technologies and improving problem-solving skills

 ---